yoyobabycool/python-github-action-twitter-bot/README.md

 - Add your API keys as secret keys in actions in secrets and variables in settings
 - A `quotes.json` File: Create a JSON file containing a collection of quotes to be tweeted.

+## Steps to add workflow
+Go to Actions -> New Workflow -> Configure Python Application -> Edit ppython-app.yml based on requirement -> commit changes

 ## Customization

 Feel free to customize this repository to suit your requirements.
 You can modify the workflow schedule, or enhance the tweet formatting.